Personal Gadgets

 The World Health Organization advises that sound levels below 80 dB are unlikely to cause hearing damage, and recommends using monitoring tools such as the NIOSH Sound Level Meter app to check both headphone output and environmental noise.
 Many workers have no idea what volume level they are actually listening at.

-“Ultimately, what we’re most concerned about is the sound level at your ear in your headphones,” according to University of Colorado research on noise-canceling headphone safety.
+The connection between ANC and hearing safety is direct and underappreciated.
+According to University of Colorado Anschutz research on noise-canceling headphone safety, audiologist Cory Portnuff explains: “Ultimately, what we’re most concerned about is the sound level at your ear in your headphones.”
 When ANC reduces ambient noise, users naturally lower their listening volume, which is the primary protective mechanism these headphones provide.

 How to Choose the Right Headset Without Getting Fooled by Specs